weilingx46/workshop-ws-5-10-deployment-docker/README.md

 into an *image*, the ```ADD``` command will make sure both files are present in the container.
 You have already set up an environment in flask and Python, even if you didn't realize it :smile:

-Now, lets go ahead and build the app.
+Now, let's go ahead and build the app.
 Please go to the top level directory and call  ```docker build -t friendlyhello .```

 Now run ```docker image ls``` to see the *image*: